Batman: Sidekicks

-Robin, Batman's vigilante partner, has been a widely recognized supporting character for many years; each iteration of the Robin character, of which there have been five in the mainstream continuity, function as members of the Batman family, but additionally, as Batman's "central" sidekick in various media.
+Robin, Batman's vigilante partner, has been a widely recognized supporting character for many years; each iteration of the Robin character, of which there have been five in the mainstream continuity, functions as a member of the Batman family and as Batman's "central" sidekick in various media.
 Bill Finger stated that he wanted to include Robin because "Batman didn't have anyone to talk to, and it got a little tiresome always having him thinking."
 The first Robin, Dick Grayson, was introduced in 1940.
-In the 1970s he finally grew up, went off to college and became the hero Nightwing.
+In the 1970s, he finally grew up, went off to college, and became the hero Nightwing.
 A second Robin, Jason Todd was introduced in the 1980s, following Dick Grayson's departure from the role.
 Initially impulsive and rebellious, Jason's tenure as Robin was controversial among fans.
 In 1988, DC held a fan vote to determine his fate in the iconic A Death in the Family storyline, where the Joker brutally beat Jason with a crowbar and left him to die in an explosion.
 The fans voted for his death.
 However, Jason was later resurrected and returned as the antihero Red Hood.

 The third Robin in the mainstream comics is Tim Drake, who first appeared in 1989.
 He went on to star in his own comic series, and goes by the name Red Robin, a variation on the traditional Robin persona.
 In the first decade of the new millennium, Stephanie Brown served as the fourth in-universe Robin between stints as her self-made vigilante identity the Spoiler, and later as Batgirl.
 After Brown's apparent death, Drake resumed the role of Robin for a time.
 The role eventually passed to Damian Wayne, the 10-year-old son of Bruce Wayne and Talia al Ghul, in the late 2000s.
-Damian's tenure as du jour Robin ended when the character was killed off in the pages of Batman Incorporated in 2013.
+Damian's tenure as Robin temporarily ended when the character was killed off in the pages of Batman Incorporated in 2013.
+He was brought back to life and returned to the role the next year.

 Batman's next young sidekick is Harper Row, a streetwise young woman who avoids the name Robin but followed the ornithological theme nonetheless; she debuted the codename and identity of the Bluebird in 2014.
 Unlike the Robins, the Bluebird is willing and permitted to use a gun, albeit non-lethal; her weapon of choice is a modified rifle that fires taser rounds.
 In 2015, a new series began titled We Are...Robin, focused on a group of teenagers using the Robin persona to fight crime in Gotham City.
 The most prominent of these, Duke Thomas, later becomes Batman's crimefighting partner as The Signal.